Şanlıurfa Travel Guide: What to do in Abraham’s Birthplace (2024)

 If you’ve read anything from or about the biggest religions – Judaism, Christianity, and Islam, you know Prophet Abraham is the father of all three.
+Hence why they are called the Abrahamic Religions.

-Ur of the Chaldees you say?
-Most scholars say it’s a city in southern Iraq, but Islamic texts claim it’s smack dab in the middle of Urfa.
-As the story goes, the king there (purported to be King Nimrod) had a dream that a baby was to be born that will grow to put an end to idolatry.
+As the story goes, the king in Ur of the Chaldees (purported to be King Nimrod) had a dream that a baby was to be born that would grow to put an end to idolatry.

 So he did the most logical stuff – ended idolatry himself.
 Ha!
 No. He ordered that all babies be killed.